 This is a little simpler than the other way around.

 Install an FTP server on your Android device.
-There are many available: I use FTP Server.
+There are many free ones available.

 Change the default port, username, password, and DISABLE anonymous logins.